fpryor33/ConleyDynamics.jl/docs/src/man/tutorial.md

 ## Forman Vector Fields

-The main focus of ConleyDynamics is on the study of *combinatorial topological dynamics* on Lefschetz complexes.
+The main focus of `ConleyDynamics.jl` is on the study of *combinatorial topological dynamics* on Lefschetz complexes.
 While the phase space as Lefschetz complex has been discussed above, albeit only for the special case of a simplicial complex, the dynamics part can be given in the simplest form by a *combinatorial vector